-Task 6 Environmental Review and Permitting
+Task 6: Environmental Review and Permitting

-This task includes: complete environmental review of the proposed pilot projects at a level of detail and scope sufficient to secure (1) water rights permits for any proposed stream diversions, as needed; (2) streambed alteration permits that may be required in connection any stream diversions, as needed; and (3) groundwater well permits for any proposed recharge wells that receive surface water.
+This task includes: complete California Environmental Quality Act (CEQA) review and permit applications for the proposed pilot projects at a level of detail and scope sufficient to secure (1) water rights permits for any proposed stream diversions, as needed; (2) streambed alteration permits that may be required in connection any stream diversions, as needed; and (3) groundwater well permits for any proposed recharge wells that receive surface water.
 Approve the projects and secure the required permits.

-• Copies of permits and environmental documentation
+· Copies of permits and environmental documentation

-Task 7 Develop BMPs
+Task 7: Develop BMPs